 The goal of prescription drug addiction treatment isn’t only managing withdrawal symptoms and cravings, but providing support to you or your loved one as an individual.
 Without learning and understanding what internal and external issues could be fueling prescription misuse, treatment isn’t as effective as it could — and should — be.

 Refresh Recovery knows substance use disorder doesn’t happen in a linear way and neither should a treatment plan.
-Here, our care meets you where you are in your recovery journey, ranging from a partial hospitalization program during the week to medication management therapy.
+Here, our care meets you where you are in your recovery journey, ranging from a full-day treatment program during the week to medication management therapy.
 We give you the flexibility to receive comprehensive treatment while maintaining the daily schedule of your life.

 At Refresh Recovery, we provide comprehensive mental health and substance use disorder treatment in Massachusetts.
 Our experienced team offers evidence-based therapies to address a range of conditions, including addiction, depression, anxiety, PTSD, and more.
 Find out how we can help you achieve long-term recovery.